 COVID-19 Resources and Assistance

 In York County, 32% of households are ALICE (Asset Limited, Income Constrained, Employed): People who are working hard, but living paycheck to paycheck and struggling to make ends meet.
-As the COVID-19 outbreak continues to evolve and schools and businesses close, United Way of York County remains committed to serving our neighbors who are especially vulnerable in times of uncertainty.
+As the COVID-19 outbreak continues to evolve, United Way of York County remains committed to serving our neighbors who are especially vulnerable in times of uncertainty.

 Please check back with this page as we continue to add resources for you and your family in these challenging times.